Updated December 2015

 Advancing Health Care Access

-- 28 Wallace County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Wallace County residents saw KU Medical Center health care providers 20 times via telemedicine in Fiscal Year 2015.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.